Ryszard Wincenty Berwiński

-Ryszard Wincenty Berwiński (28 February 1817 in Polwica, Poznań, Prussia – 19 November 1879 in Constantinople, then part of the Ottoman Empire) was a noted Polish poet, translator, folklorist, and nationalist.
+Ryszard Wincenty Berwiński (28 February 1817 in Polwica, Poznań, Prussia – 19 November 1879 in Istanbul, then part of the Ottoman Empire) was a noted Polish poet, translator, folklorist, and nationalist.

-Between 1852 and 1854 he was a delegate in the Prussian parliament, before joining a Polish-Turkish military expedition in 1855.
+Between 1852 and 1854, he was a delegate in the Prussian parliament, before joining a Polish-Turkish military expedition in 1855.
 He was also a member of the Polish National Committee.

+Under the assumed name Wekil Jazbary, he completed his military service in 1871.